Gaucher

 Skeletal

-Skeletal involvement occurs in 70–100% of patients with GD1 and includes abnormal bone shaping, bone pain, bone infections, and fractures.5 Skeletal manifestations are associated with considerable pain, limitations in mobility, and a significantly reduced quality of life.11,12 In severe cases, they can lead to potentially irreversible complications or long-term disability.13
+Skeletal involvement occurs in 70–100% of patients with GD1 and includes abnormal bone shaping, bone pain, bone infections, and fractures.5 Osteonecrosis of the femoral head may lead to joint collapse and osteoarthritis.12 Skeletal manifestations are associated with considerable pain, limitations in mobility, and a significantly reduced quality of life.11,13 In severe cases, they can lead to potentially irreversible complications or long-term disability.14

 This summarizes the key clinical manifestations of GD1; however, a GD1 diagnosis and the resulting symptoms patients experience can also lead to further, long-term impacts on patients that require ongoing Monitoring and Management.
 Visit the Further Impact section to learn more.